km427/Tutorial_repo/README.md

 # Tutorial_repo
 a simple Django application for student and teacher management system for a tutorial centre.
 The system should have 2 types of users 1.
 Students 2.
 Teachers.
 A student can be assigned to 1 or more teachers.
-One teacher can teach 1 or more subjects.
-Details for the student and teacher are available in the below API.
-The system should implement the JWT authentication system.
+One teacher can teach 1 or more subjects.The system is implemented the JWT authentication system.
+Requierments.
 Django==2.2.7
 django-crispy-forms==1.8.0
 django-rest-framework==0.1.0